rh-telco-tigers/gpupassthrough/README.md

 $ kubectl apply -f https://github.com/kubevirt/kubevirt/releases/download/${RELEASE}/kubevirt-operator.yaml
 ```

 We will create a custom kubevirt-cr to deploy kubevirt into our cluster.
 This will allow us to enable the GPU feature gate as well as enable the kubevirt device manager to handle the GPU device we are going to pass through.
 Create kubevirt-cr.yaml with contents below.
-For each card type create a new pciVendorSelector section.
+For each card type you want to support create a new pciVendorSelector section.
 The resourceName is arbitrary, but should reflect the card you are connecting to, to simplify things down the line.
+The below code shows two devices configured.

 ```
----
-apiVersion: kubevirt.io/v1
-kind: KubeVirt
-metadata:
-  name: kubevirt
-  namespace: kubevirt
-spec:
-  certificateRotateStrategy: {}
-  configuration:
-    developerConfiguration:
-      featureGates:
-      - GPU
-      - LiveMigration
 permittedHostDevices:
   pciHostDevices:
   - pciVendorSelector: "10DE:1DB4"
     resourceName: "nvidia.com/V100"
+    externalResourceProvider: false
+  - pciVendorSelector: "10DE:1234"
+    resourceName: "nvidia.com/AnotherCardType"
-        externalResourceProvider: true
+    externalResourceProvider: false
-  customizeComponents: {}
-  imagePullPolicy: IfNotPresent
 ```

 Now we will apply the configuration and wait for the install/configuration to complete: